fbernutz/die-himmelstraeumerin-blog/Content/posts/2022-12-04-my-way-into-tech.md

 1. 🤗 Find a community where you feel welcomed:
 - Go to meetups and talk to other people.
-- Follow a diverse group of people on social networks like twitter.
+- Follow a diverse group of people on social networks like Twitter.
 - Go to conferences if there’s budget for it or apply for diversity tickets.
 - In the end, stick to the community where you can live your true self.